tylerwray/me/src/pages/tutorials/phoenix-live-view-ecommerce/index.md

 - Setup of a new phoenix live view app.
 - Setup of tailwindcss for proper user in our phoenix app.
-- Setup of a stripe account and made API calls with elixir.
+- Setup of a stripe account.
+- Making API calls to stripe from within an Elixir Application.
 - Learning about phoenix generators.
-- Building some awesome UI tailwindcss.
+- Make a beautiful web-app with tailwindcss.
-- Building a reactive phoenix live view.
+- Make a reactive phoenix live view.

-This tutorial is broken into multiple stages, outlined below —

 This is going to be fun, let's dive in.